AllanOricil/esp32-mfa-authenticator/README.md

 ## Roadmap

-- enable the UI to display multiple TOTP codes at once. ✅
+### ✅ Enable the UI to display multiple TOTP codes at once

-  **why?**

-  **R:** people often use multiple services that require MFA TOTP codes with high frequency because of their short living sessions.
+People often use multiple services that require MFA TOTP codes with high frequency because of their short living sessions.

-- read encrypted keys from the sd card, and ask for password/pin during resets in order to exhibit them ✅

-  **why?**
+### ✅ Unlock with PIN Code

-  **R:** it is not secure to have unencrypted secrets stored without protection
+It is not secure to have unencrypted secrets stored without protection

-- enable ESP32 to receive secrets via a local network, using a secure channel. ✅
+### ✅ Add secrets via a local network, using a secure channel

-  **why?**

-  **R:** ease the process of adding new services.
+Ease the process of adding new services.
 With this feature I won't need to insert the SD card on my computer.
 If there is no SD card on the board, the channel to register new services is going to be closed.
 I also plan to require fingerprint/pin/password before opening this channel.

+### 🔜 Group TOTP Codes
+I work with a customer that has multiple AWS accounts, and each has its own MFA Virtual device.
+To help me to easily find the MFA TOTP codes for a group of accounts that belongs to the same customer, I decided to create a way to group TOTP codes together on its own separate view.
+Each group of TOTP secrets will result in a page on the TOTP Screen.
+The User can select the page by swiping to the right or left.
+With this feature, Users will be able to manage multiple virtual MFA devices for multiple customers using the same device.
+To further secure TOTPs for a group, the User will be able to set a PIN code for a group.
+If PIN code is set for that group, a PIN Screen appears before the group of TOTPs can be rendered.
+There will also still exist the Global PIN code, which protects all TOTPs.

+### 🔜 Block access after few wrong unlock attempts
+Improve the validation function to block access to the board after few wrong attempts happened.
+With this enhancement, brute forcing all possible combinations won't be possible.

+### 🔜 Unlock with fingerprint
+Instead of typing a pin code, it will be possible to unlock the board using a fingerprint.
+The goal is to ease the access to the TOTP codes, while maintaining them secure.
+It will also work globally or by group.

+### 🔜 Custom Styles
+Users will be able to create custom styles for the UI standard components